IdanKanat/Causal_Inference_Student_Depression_Project/README.md

 # Applied Introduction to Causal Inference - Project - Estimation of Causal Effects of High Academic Pressure on Depression among Students
 This project applies causal inference methods to estimate the effect of high academic pressure on student depression.
-It was part of a *Causal Inference* course at Tel Aviv University (2025), during the 3rd year of our Data Science studies.
+It has been a major part of a course we took - "Applied Introduction to Causal Inference" at Tel Aviv University department of Statistics (2025), during the 3rd year of our studies.
 As a team of 3, we combined DAG-based confounder selection, multiple causal estimators, and heterogeneity analysis to evaluate treatment effects.

-The dataset is **synthetic** (27,901 students) and was provided as part of the coursework.
-While it may not reflect all real-world complexities, it allows us to demonstrate causal methodology in practice.

----

-### Methodology

 We structured our analysis around core causal inference assumptions (exchangeability, positivity, SUTVA), guided by a Directed Acyclic Graph (DAG).
 The analysis included: